clux/modul8/Readme.md

   - Want mongoose logic on the client?
 Let modul8 pull the data down through such plugins.

-## Feedback
+## Learn more
+ The API docs contain everything you could ever want to know about modul8 and more.
+Read it, try it out, and give feedback if you liked or hated it / parts of it.

-modul8 is still a relatively fresh project of mine.
-Feel free to give me traditional github feedback or help out.
+ modul8 is a relatively fresh project of mine.
+It was crafted out of necessity, but it has grown into something larger.
+I hope it will be useful.